Thomas Ford (minister): Life

 He was born at Brixton, Devon.
-He entered, in Easter term 1619, as a batler in Magdalen Hall, Oxford, proceeding B.A. on 22 February 1624, and M.A.
+In 1619 he entered Magdalen Hall, Oxford, graduating B.A. on 22 February 1624, and M.A.
 1 June 1627.
 Taking orders, he became tutor in his hall for several years.
-His opinions were those of a Puritan, and were openly held.
-They attracted the attention of William Laud.
+His opinions were those of a Puritan, and were openly held; they attracted the attention of Archbishop William Laud.

+He preached at Parliament, once before the House of Commons, on 30 July 1645, and once before the House of Lords, on April 1646.

+Expulsion from post at University of Oxford

-Accepted Frewen, then president of Magdalen College, Oxford, relocated the communion-table in the college chapel, making it into an altar according to Puritan views.
-Several of the preachers at St Mary's Church inveighed against this innovation.
-Ford in his turn preached (on 2 Thess. ii.
-10) 12 June 1631, and offered some reflections on making the Eucharist a sacrifice, setting up altars instead of tables, and bowing to them.
-This plain speaking having excited the wrath of the Laudian party, the next Saturday the vice-chancellor William Smyth called Ford before him and demanded a copy of his sermon.
+In 1621, Mr Accepted Frewen, then president of Magdalen College, Oxford, relocated the communion-table in the college chapel, making it into an altar according to Puritan views.
+Several of the preachers at St Mary's Church spoke out against this innovation.
+On 12 June 1621, Ford preached on 2 Thess. ii.
+10, and offered some reflections on the Eucharist.

+This plain speaking offended the Laudian party, and the next Saturday the vice-chancellor William Smyth called Ford before him and demanded a copy of his sermon.
 Ford offered to give him one if he demanded it ‘statutably.’
 The vice-chancellor then ordered him to surrender himself prisoner at the castle.
 He refused to go unless accompanied by a beadle or a servant.
 The following Saturday the vice-chancellor sealed up his study, and afterwards searched his books and papers, but found nothing that could be urged against him.
 In the meantime an information was sent to Laud, then chancellor of the university, who returned orders to punish the preachers.
 Thereupon a citation in his name was fixed on St. Mary's, 2 July, commanding Ford's appearance before the vice-chancellor on the 5th.
 Appearing on the day appointed he was pressed to take an oath, ex officio, to answer any questions about his sermon; but he refused it, because there were no interrogatories in writing.
 He again offered a copy of his sermon if demanded according to the statutes, and the next day delivered one, which was accepted.

-But on pretence of former contumacy the vice-chancellor commanded him again to surrender himself prisoner.
+However, on pretence of former contumacy the vice-chancellor commanded him again to surrender himself prisoner.
 Ford appealed from him to the congregation, and delivered his appeal in writing to the proctors (Atherton Bruch and John Doughty).
 They carried it to convocation, who referred the cause to delegates, a majority of whom, upon a full hearing, acquitted him of all breach of the peace.
 From them the vice-chancellor himself appealed to convocation, who again appointed delegates; but the time limited by statute expired before they could arrive at a decision.
 Laud then brought the cause before the king and council, who heard it at Woodstock 23 August.
 Ford, when questioned by the king, stuck to his statement.
 In the end he was sentenced to quit the university within four days.
 Many of the scholars in their gowns, assembled at Magdalen to conduct him out of the city.